w3f/Grants-Program/applications/Grant_management_webapp.md

 ![Grant Management Webapp(draft 2)-DB final draft (1)](https://github.com/lawmeskiviahs/Grants-Program/assets/60818312/f133eaba-caca-4ceb-add4-8268d08226a7)

 ### Things not included in the project:

-There is no payment gateway or wallet support in this application but these can be integrated upon further discussion.
+There is no wallet support/oracle for treasury pallet in this application but these can be integrated upon further discussion.

 ### Technology Stack